 Contact an Experienced Florida Lawyer for Victims of Molestation by Coaches

 If your child was sexually abused by their coach, you should consult with an experienced Florida sexual assault lawyer as soon as possible.
 Sexual abuse lawyer Prosper Shaked recognizes the traumas a child must endure after being molested, and he is here for you.
-You do not have to fight your case alone, contact the Law Offices of Prosper Shaked at (305) 690-0244 for a free legal case evaluation.
+You do not have to fight your case alone, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676 for a free legal case evaluation.